 Anthroposophic therapies can support emotional regulation, help to balance our rhythms and revitalise our energy through the modalities of movement, breathing, sensing and self-expression.
 Therapies includeCounselling and Psychotherapy

-Join us in arts of all forms, movement of all types and communication of all styles developed out of anthroposophy that wishes to bring something new to our daily life.
+Join us in arts of all forms, movement of all types and communication of all styles developed out of anthroposophy that wish to bring something new to our daily life.
 Where and when? see public events.

 When the focus is on therapeutic elements of meeting individual patient's need(s), it is a one-to-one therapeutic relationship between a patient and the trained therapist in a safe and confidential place.

 European Co-Operation in Anthroposophical Curative Education and Social Therapy gives an overview of its mission: